blasko03/pdf_gem/README.md

 How to use my plugin.

 ## Prerequisites
-This package depends on node.js and puppeteer run this command:
+This package depends on node.js and puppeteer run this command for installing them:

 ```bash
 $ npm install -g node puppeteer